Chapter 1: Like cat and dog

 The friendly guard could not hold his laughter anymore.
 “You are unbelievable!” he said, patting him on the shoulder.

-Under regular circumstances the familiar gesture would have annoyed Kiran, but he liked this man.
+Coming from a stranger, this sort of familiar gesture would normally have annoyed Kiran, but he liked this man.
 Possibly because he disliked the other too much.
 The Captain seemed to be losing his patience with both of them and Kiran fought back a smile.
 It was obvious the man did not trust him and he suspected the escort offer was to keep an eye on him rather than for protection.
 But he had no argument to enforce that offer, other than being, by the nature of his occupation, a hand of the law.
 And since there was no proof of unlawful behaviour, he was going to have to give up.
 Which he did, however unsatisfying for him, because he was not stupid, apparently.

 “Be careful.
 The streets are not safe at night.”
 Grim-face made a stiff bow, just a slight incline of the head, and left.